 Act Six Academy

 Act Six has truly set me up for success in my college career.
 I’ve received training that has helped me stay on track in school, manage conflicts, and most importantly has helped me build a foundation of people that care about me and have helped me through tough times.
 I know that these friends will last a lifetime.

 I never thought I would love a school like I love Warner Pacific; it’s such a beautiful and warm-hearted environment.
 I truly look forward to coming to school every day because of how great it is here, the people, the professors, chapel services… all of it.
 People really care about me at Warner Pacific.

-Whatever I choose to major in or where my path takes me later on in life, I know that Warner Pacific will have prepared me for whatever adventure God has planned for me next; whether it be opening up my own business, starting a nonprofit organization, or continuing my education.
+I know that Warner Pacific has prepared me for whatever adventure God has planned for me next; whether it be opening up my own business, starting a nonprofit organization, or continuing my education.